Bulgaria entry requirements for Myanmar passport holders

 Hotel booking or invitation letter

-Have a confirmed hotel reservation for your entire stay, or a notarised invitation letter from a host in Bulgaria if staying with friends or family.
-Immigration may ask for this at the border.Recommended
+Carry a confirmed hotel reservation for your entire stay, or a notarized invitation letter from a host in Bulgaria.
+Officers may ask for this at passport control.Recommended

 Proof of funds